-In FY23, scenario analysis was undertaken to identify and assess exposure to physical risks and opportunities to increase resilience.
-The analysis was undertaken by FM Global and included both engineering data from site visits as well as climate change insights and data.
+In FY24, physical climate scenarios were considered for the second consecutive year to identify and assess exposure to physical risks and opportunities to increase resilience.
+The analysis was undertaken by external consultants, FM, and included both engineering data from site visits as well as climate change insights and data.

-Scenario analysis considered acute physical risks such as physical damage to assets (buildings, machinery, inventory) and associated loss in profits caused by disruption to operations as a result of increased severity of extreme weather events.
-It also considered chronic physical risks such as the impact of rising sea levels and global temperature changes over time.
+Scenarios considered acute physical risks such as physical damage to assets (buildings, machinery, inventory) and associated loss in profits caused by disruption to operations as a result of increased severity of extreme weather events such as flood and wildfire.
+It also considered chronic physical risks such as the impact of rising sea levels, drought and global temperature changes over time.